Installation

 Method 2: Manual upload via WordPress admin

-Use this method if you've downloaded the plugin ZIP file from WordPress.org or another source.
+Use this method if you've downloaded the plugin ZIP file from WordPress.org.

 - Log in to your WordPress admin dashboard